jetlime/BSP05_Subtyping_Session_Tool/README.md

 # Subtyping Type Session Tool SourceCode & Executable

 The technical deliverable is based on the session subtyping tool built by Lorenzo Bacchiani in the python programming language using executable Haskell programs.
 The tool is publicly available on github, ([repository link](https://github.com/LBacchiani/session-subtyping-tool)).
  His tool allows to apply different subtyping algorithms that will simulate subtyping in order to check subtyping of two session types.
 We will design and build into this tool a new asynchronous session subtyping algorithm proven by my tutor Ross James Horne.
 By extending it, the tool will support parallel session types, which act as internal communications.
+Part of this readme is taken from the original tool's repository.

 ## Download
 The latest version can be downloaded in the ([releases section](https://github.com/jetlime/Subtyping_Session_Tool_SourceCode/releases)) of this repository.
 Once downloaded you can follow the **Run the Sodtware** section if you have a windows machine.
 Otherwise, you can compile the suited executables by following the **Source Code Usage** section.

 ## Folders
-All exectuables and source code needed for the entire software,
+Description of every folder in this repository,

-* *Final_SubTyping_Session_Tool*: Source code & Executable files needed to run the software all combined.
+* *Subtyping-Checker-Extension*: Complete extended version of the Subtyping Checker Tool.

 Source code folders, these folders are all structured the same way.
 The haskell source code is in the folder, *app*.
 The dependencies needed to compile the source code are located in *package.yaml*, under the *dependencies* section.